smseerat/MCW-Hybrid-identity/Whiteboard design session/WDS trainer guide - Hybrid Identity.md

 1. Describe provisions that eliminate single points of failure in your design

-    - The potential single points of failure to consider in a Hybrid Identity design based on the components incorporated into the proposed solution include the following:
+    - The potential single points of failure to consider in a hybrid identity design based on the components incorporated into the proposed solution include the following:

         - Network connectivity between Active Directory and Azure Active Directory